ozcanturkmen/ontocsv/README.md

 Note, however, that in either case the ```create()``` method is working with a single **directory path**, and **not** with separate **file paths**.

-### Input files (1 .owl, and 2 .cvs files)
+### Input files (1 .owl and 2 .cvs files)

 Prior to execution, exactly *3 input files* should exist in the specified directory:

 The original ontology (a .owl file in RDF/XML format), a csv file containing the names of ontology classes to be populated, plus another csv file that contains the names of individuals to be added to those classes.

 The class names csv file consists of a single line, containing the names of classes as its comma separated values.
 You can think of it as the header line that is split from a single instances input csv file.
-The reason the input data is expected to split into two separate files is to better benefit from Java 8 Streams API's parallel processing capabilities.
+The reason the input data is expected to split into two separate files is to better benefit from *Java 8 Streams API*'s parallel processing capabilities.

 In the common use case, the instances input csv file will likely be huge, so there is a good reason to move the header line to a separate file, so that the remaining lines can be easily processed in parallel, without the need to sequentialize the ```java.nio.file.Files.lines()``` stream in order to read the first (the header) line.